Tennessee whiskey

 Tennessee whiskey is straight whiskey produced in the U.S. state of Tennessee.
 Although it has been legally defined as a bourbon whiskey in some international trade agreements, most current producers of Tennessee whiskey disclaim references to their products as "bourbon" and do not label them as such on any of their bottles or advertising materials.
 All current Tennessee whiskey producers are required by Tennessee law to produce their whiskeys in Tennessee and – with the sole exception of Benjamin Prichard's – to use a filtering step known as the Lincoln County Process prior to aging the whiskey.
 Beyond the perceived marketing value of the distinction, Tennessee whiskey and bourbon have almost identical requirements, and most Tennessee whiskeys meet the criteria for bourbon.

 Tennessee whiskey is one of the top ten exports of Tennessee.
 According to the Distilled Spirits Council of the United States, as of 2013, the U.S. market for bourbon and Tennessee whiskey reached $2.4 billion, and exports of bourbon and Tennessee whiskey grew to exceed $1 billion.
-There are two major producers of Tennessee whiskey, Jack Daniel's based in Lynchburg (owned by the Louisville, Kentucky-based Brown-Forman) and George Dickel based in Cascade Hollow near Tullahoma (owned by the London-based Diageo), as well as numerous locally based producers throughout the state.
+There are two major producers of Tennessee whiskey, Jack Daniel's based in Lynchburg (owned by the Louisville-based Brown–Forman) and George Dickel based in Cascade Hollow near Tullahoma (owned by the London-based Diageo), as well as numerous locally based producers throughout the state.
 In June 2017, the Tennessee Distillers Guild launched the Tennessee Whiskey Trail, a 25-stop distillery tour across the state, to further promote Tennessee whiskey and local whiskey culture.

 History

 Whiskey production in Tennessee started with the emigration of Scotch-Irish from Pennsylvania and Virginia.
 President Andrew Jackson served Tennessee whiskey in the White House, a custom continued by James Polk.
 Filtering of whiskey through maple charcoal was practiced as early as 1825 by Alfred Eaton in Tullahoma, though the process was likely used earlier outside of Tennessee.
 Jack Daniel's was established as a brand in 1875.
-By the end of the 19th century, there were over 700 licensed distilleries in the state.
+By the end of the 19th century, there were over 700 licensed distilleries in the state.Robertson County, which in the 19th century distilled more whiskey than any other county in the state, produced a "distinctive" sour mash whiskey that was said to be "similar to, but not quite the same as, Kentucky bourbon."

 Statewide prohibition on the sale and manufacture of alcohol took effect in 1910, wiping out the industry.
 Following repeal in 1933, Jack Daniel's moved operations back to Lynchburg (the company's attempts at production in Missouri and Alabama did not yield any saleable product) as the first distillery to open post-Prohibition.
 The next distillery to be licensed in the state, George Dickel, followed in 1958 as a revived brand.